soheilasadeghian/HamiDiabet/README.md

     The project “HamiDiabet Website” is a responsive website made with Asp.Net MVC Technology using C#, Bootstrap, JQuery, Ajax, HTML, CSS, JavaScript, SQL, and EntityFramework.
     User registration and login using JWT.

-✔️ web service project in root of repository(hamidiabetWebApi Folder)
+✔️ Rest Api project in root of repository(hamidiabetWebApi Folder)
-    hamidiabetWebApi is a Web Service (via SOAP with C#) shows how to implement JSON Web Token authentication with ASP.NET MVC 5, .Net Framework 4.5
+    hamidiabetWebApi is a Rest Api shows how to implement JSON Web Token authentication with ASP.NET MVC 5, Web Api 2,.Net Framework 4.5

 ![alt text](https://github.com/soheilasadeghian/HamiDiabet/blob/main/image/rest.png)